picnic-ventures/picnic-dev-challenge/readme.md

 We are using [Figma](https://www.figma.com/) as our main design tool.
 You will have to create an account to use the tool.

-Once logged in, you will be able to click on any shape in the layouts, and see CSS rules like the font family, font size, etc. Note that the layout rules (like `position`, `width`, `height`, etc.) mentioned in the sidebar very rarely match up to the CSS that is actually needed in the app.
+Once logged in, you will be able to click on any shape in the layouts, and see CSS rules like the font family, font size, etc.

-Rather than exact widths/heights, you should mostly be focusing on making the margins/paddings match the spec closely.
+Note that the layout rules (like `position`, `width`, `height`, etc.) mentioned in the sidebar very rarely match up to the CSS that is actually needed in the app.
+Rather than exact widths/heights, you should mostly be focusing on making the margins/paddings match the spec closely, as well as font sizes and colors.

 A very useful tool for finding out margins in Figma is to select a shape, hold down the `alt` button, and hover over any other shape.
 You will then see the distance between the shapes show up.

 Make sure you're happy with navigating the Figma project before getting started!
+If anything is unclear, please ask!

 ## Step 2: Setting up your dev environment